2016/17 Federal Budget

 The budget certainly delivered some not so great news for superannuation.
 In this report we will just focus in on the impacts for superannuation.

-• Individuals with a superannuation balance less than $500,000 will be allowed to make additional concessional contributions where they have not reached their concessional contributions cap in previous years, with effect from 1 July 2017.
+- Individuals with a superannuation balance of less than $500,000 will be allowed to make additional concessional contributions where they have not reached their concessional contributions cap in previous years, with effect from 1 July 2017.

 Div 293 Tax Income Threshold Reduced